bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 * Windows 10 (or Server 2019)
 * MacOS 10.15

-It is possible to work on BokehJS on different platforms and versions.
+It is possible to work on BokehJS using different platforms and versions.
 However, things might not work as intended, and some tests will not work.

 .. _contributor_guide_bokehjs_building: